-Our Electrical Engineering and Computer Science Practice offers a broad range of expertise to address complex issues for industrial, government and private clients.
-Our power engineers advise and offer guidance to clients on problems relating to electrical systems including power generation, transmission and distribution.
-Our team of electrical engineers works on failure analysis, product robustness and reliability for consumer and industrial electronics.
-Our computer engineers and scientists work with high-tech industries and computer controlled applications to evaluate product safety and software reliability.
-The computer engineering and science expertise we offer encompasses a breadth of areas including information and numerical sciences, algorithms and data structures, computer graphics, architecture. computer networking and communications. well as as security and cryptography.
+Our Electrical Engineering and Computer Science Practice offers a broad range of expertise to address complex issues for industrial, government and law firm clients.
+Our power engineers advise clients on challenges relating to reliability of electrical systems, failures in power generation, transmission and distribution as well as on distributed generation, renewables and energy storage.
+Our team of electronic engineers works on failure analysis, product robustness and reliability for consumer and industrial electronics.
+Our information engineers and scientists work with high-tech industries and computer-controlled applications to evaluate product safety and software reliability.
+The information engineering and science expertise we offer encompasses a breadth of areas including information and numerical sciences, algorithms and data structures, computer graphics, computer architecture, networking and communications, as well as security and cryptography.
 We operate laboratories for testing heavy equipment and electronics and we have a broad capability in analyzing computer software.

-Over the past year, we performed a wide array of investigations ranging from assessing electrical damage to infrastructure from the effect of weather related events to working with clients to develop sophisticated machine learning algorithms applied to large quantities of unstructured data.
-We continue to work with consumer electronics manufacturers and the transportation industry on the reliability and robustness of computer controlled equipment for user safety.
+Over the past year, we performed a wide array of investigations ranging from assessing electrical damage to infrastructure from the effect of weather-related events to working with clients to develop sophisticated machine learning algorithms applied to large quantities of unstructured data.
+We continue to work with consumer electronics manufacturers and the transportation industry on the reliability and robustness of computer-controlled equipment for user safety.